bholsinger09/Capter-Locator-USA-/APPLE_REVIEW_RESPONSE.md

 ---

-### Changes in Build 3
+### Changes in Build 4

-We have enhanced the account deletion feature with:
+We have enhanced the account deletion feature to meet all transparency requirements:

+**Build 3 Enhancements:**
 - More explicit button text: "Delete Account **Permanently**"
 - Enhanced confirmation dialog title: "**Permanently** Delete Account?"
 - Stronger warning language using "IRREVERSIBLE" in capitals